mikeivan/HackerRank/Java/Advanced/Java Visitor Pattern/README.md

 ### Thoughts/Notes
 The visitor pattern part of the problem was simple.
-Either rename the challenge to Java Trees or provide more code for assembling the tree.
+Either rename the challenge to Java Trees or provide more code for assembling the tree or at least describe better what "tree" means and how the input describes it.

 Also, nodes are counted from 1-n, which means array access needs either index-1 or a size of n+1.

+It is possible to construct the tree using only TreeNode and not TreeLeaf and checking if a node has 0 children to determine whether it's a leaf or node.
+This would have simplified the tree construction process, but made the visitors more clunky.
+Also, probably not in the spirit of the challenge.